zmcartor/homestead-guide/source/glossary.rst

       Refers to an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
 See `elliptic curve cryptography <https://en.wikipedia.org/wiki/Elliptic_curve_cryptography>`_.

    wallet
       A wallet, in the most generic sense, refers to anything that can store ether or any other crypto token.
-In the crypto space in general, the term wallet is used to mean anything from a single private/public key pair (like a single paper wallet) all the way to applications that manage multiple key pairs, like the Mist Ethereum wallet.
+In the crypto space in general, the term wallet is used to mean anything from a single private/public key pair (like a single paper wallet) all the way to applications that manage multiple key pairs, like the Mist Expanse wallet.

    contract
-      A persistent piece of code on the Ethereum blockchain that encompasses a set of data and executable functions.
-These functions execute when Ethereum transactions are made to them with certain input parameters.
+      A persistent piece of code on the Expanse blockchain that encompasses a set of data and executable functions.
+These functions execute when Expanse transactions are made to them with certain input parameters.
 Based on the input parameters, the functions will execute and interact with data within and outside of the contract.

    suicide
-      See self-destruct. ``selfdestruct`` acts as an alias to the deprecated ``suicide`` terminology in accordance with `EIP 6 \- Renaming SUICIDE OPCODE <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-6.md>`_.
+      See self-destruct. ``selfdestruct`` acts as an alias to the deprecated ``suicide`` terminology in accordance with `EIP 6 \- Renaming SUICIDE OPCODE <https://github.com/expanse-org/EIPs/blob/master/EIPS/eip-6.md>`_.

    selfdestruct
-      A global variable in the Solidity language that allows you to `\"destroy the current contract, sending its funds to the given address\" <https://solidity.readthedocs.org/en/latest/miscellaneous.html#global-variables>`_. ``selfdestruct`` acts as an alias to the deprecated ``suicide`` terminology in accordance with `EIP 6 \- Renaming SUICIDE OPCODE <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-6.md>`_.
+      A global variable in the Solidity language that allows you to `\"destroy the current contract, sending its funds to the given address\" <https://solidity.readthedocs.org/en/latest/miscellaneous.html#global-variables>`_. ``selfdestruct`` acts as an alias to the deprecated ``suicide`` terminology in accordance with `EIP 6 \- Renaming SUICIDE OPCODE <https://github.com/expanse-org/EIPs/blob/master/EIPS/eip-6.md>`_.
 It frees up space on the blockchain and prevents future execution of the contract.
 The contract's address will still persist, but ether sent to it will be lost forever.
 The possibility to kill a contract has to be implemented by the contract creator him/herself using the Solidity ``selfdestruct`` function.

    transaction fee
       Also known as gas cost, it is the amount of ether that the miners will charge for the execution of your transaction.

    mining
-      The process of verifying transactions and contract execution on the Ethereum blockchain in exchange for a reward in ether with the mining of every block.
+      The process of verifying transactions and contract execution on the Expanse blockchain in exchange for a reward in ether with the mining of every block.

    mining pool
       The pooling of resources by miners, who share their processing power over a network, to split the reward equally, according to the amount of work they contributed to solving a block.